TABLE OF CONTENTS

 Debt consolidation businesses are those that help debt owners combine several loans into one.
-Consolidation makes debt easier to pay off because the newly-consolidated loan will typically have better terms and a lower interest rate.
+Consolidation makes debt easier to pay off because the newly consolidated loan will typically have better terms and a lower interest rate.
 Debt consolidation payment processing is, therefore, the means for businesses in this industry to accept payment.
 The sheer amount of potential earnings surrounding debt makes it a profitable venture for enterprising business owners and entrepreneurs.
-Here, you’ll learn the 5 steps to start a debt consolidation business of your own, from the initial business plan to finding a credit card processing solution.
+Here, you’ll learn the 5 steps on how to start an online debt consolidation business of your own, from the initial business plan to finding a credit card processing solution.

 Understanding the profitability of an industry is a great start to your research.
-To build upon this idea, here is a step-by-step guide to get your debt consolidation business on its feet.
+To build upon this idea, here is a step-by-step guide on how to get your debt consolidation business on its feet.

 1. Find a way to finance your business